 NERDS!
 Yes, you beer and pop-culture nerds alike.
 Gather round and feast your eyes on the following:

-You guys remember that cartoon from the late 80’s about the sewer dwelling, pizza-loving reptiles with shells on their back?
-I’m not talking about the alligators that supposedly inhabit New York storm drains.
+You guys remember that cartoon from the late 80’s about the sewer dwelling, pizza-loving reptiles with shells on their back and mad karate skills?
+I’m not talking about the alligators that supposedly inhabit New York City storm drains.
 No, I’m referring to the turtles with Renaissance artist names.
 You remember that lot, right?
 The ones in the live action movies from the late 90’s (those are classics even though they changed April for the second and third films).
 Raph, Don, Mikey, and Leo.
 Or maybe you remember them by the color of their masks: Red, Purple, Orange, and Blue.
 Hey wait a second, didn’t they have a rat as their master?
 Master…takes sip of beer…Splinter!
 Coolest rat ever, right?
 Actually, if I’m honest, Splinter is the only rat I wouldn’t mind seeing as he walked out of the sewers.
 Might have been old, but the guy could kick some tail.
 Right, before I get too distracted, I should probably get down to business.
 Before I officially start the review, I’ll try not to make too many “radical!” or “dude!” references.
 No promises though.

 Beer: Terpenes In Time